-The favorite local fast food of the Hawaiian islands (also considered the national dish of Hawaii) is Saimin, an inexpensive noodle and broth soup.
+Hawaiian Saimin is a favorite local fast food of the Hawaiian islands (also known as the national dish of Hawaii).
 It is considered the supreme comfort food of the Islands, eaten at any time of day.
-You can find this soup at snack bars, coffee shops, and even on the McDonald’s menu (in Hawaii only).
-Saimin is basically the same thing as ramen, a Japanese noodle soup.
+You can find Hawaiian Saimin at snack bars, coffee shops, and even on the McDonald’s menu (in Hawaii only).
+Saimin is basically an inexpensive noodle and broth soup, similar to Japanese ramen.

 History: Japanese immigrants consider Saimin to be Chinese, and the Chinese consider it to be Japanese.
 Because Hawaii is made up of an incredible mix of cultures – Hawaiian, Chinese, Japanese, Filipino, Thai, and many others – it could have originated from anywhere, then combined into this very tasty and popular soup.
 Each new wave of immigrant workers adapted their native cuisine to fit the Islands’ available ingredients.